valentynkt/BackendGarden/content/notes/Fault Tolerance.md

 > - **[[Cloud Network|Cloud Services]]**: Cloud platforms offer built-in fault tolerance features, such as auto-scaling, redundant storage, and multi-zone deployments, enhancing resilience.
 > - **[[Load Balancing]]**: Helps distribute traffic evenly and reroute it in case of server failures, contributing to fault tolerance by redirecting traffic from failed instances to healthy ones.

-## Summary

-Fault tolerance is essential for ensuring the reliability and resilience of systems, particularly in distributed environments.
-By incorporating redundancy, failover, replication, and robust error handling mechanisms, systems can continue to operate smoothly even in the face of component failures, minimizing downtime and maintaining service availability.